Welsh-language literature: The Gwyneddigion

-While the Cymmrodorion would continue for some time after the death of Lewis Morris in 1765, it was perceived by some to be elitist, and was resented by some for its narrow conception of literature and its focus on cynghanedd.
-This contributed to the establishment of the Gwyneddigion in 1770, with the two societies running in parallel for some time.
-Although the latter society's name (meaning 'Gwynedd scholars') suggests a particular link with the region of Gwynedd, its affiliations were from the start with the whole of North Wales, and later with all parts of Wales.
+While the Cymmrodorion would continue for some time after the deaths of Lewis Morris in 1765, it was perceived as elitist by some, who resented its narrow conception of literature and its focus on cynghanedd.
+This contributed to the establishment of the Gwyneddigion in 1770, with the two societies running in parallel for a period.
+The death of Richard Morris in 1779 was another blow to the Cymmrodorion, and by 1787 the society had effectively ceased, its presidential chair symbolically transferred to the Gwyneddigion in recognition that it was now the premier Welsh society; though the Cymmrodorion would be resurrected in 1820.
+Although the name 'Gwyneddigion' (meaning 'Gwynedd scholars') implies a particular link with Gwynedd, its affiliations were from the start with the whole of North Wales, and later with all parts of Wales.
 Foremost among the founders was the antiquarian Owain Myfyr (1741–1814), who became the society's first president.
 Myfyr, a successful businessman, was the group's enabler, sponsoring much of their activities at considerable personal expense.
-Other notable members included many of the key literary figures of the late eighteenth and early nineteenth centuries: the antiquarian and lexicographer William Owen Pughe (1759–1835) and the poets Twm o'r Nant (1739–1810), Siôn Ceiriog (1747–1792), Iolo Morganwg (1747–1826), Edward Jones ("Bardd y Brenin"; 1752–1824), and Jac Glan-y-gors (1766–1821).
+Other notable members included many of the key literary figures of the late 18th and early 19th centuries: the antiquarian and lexicographer William Owen Pughe (1759–1835) and the poets Twm o'r Nant (1739–1810), Siôn Ceiriog (1747–1792), Iolo Morganwg (1747–1826), Edward Jones ("Bardd y Brenin"; 1752–1824), and Jac Glan-y-gors (1766–1821).

-The influence of the Gwyneddigion on Welsh literature was not entirely positive.
-Later critics would particularly condemn the lasting influence of well-meaning lexicographer William Owen Pughe's fabricated neologisms, as well as the forgeries of Iolo Morgannwg (see below).
+Jac Glan-y-gors (1766–1821), poet, political writer and satirist.

+Many of these poets used the free metres, though rarely exclusively.
+Pughe, for example, would labour to show that the free metres could be used in Welsh to produce serious, sublime poetry, culminating in his publication of a translation of Paradise Lost in 1816; though he is far better known today for his controversial work as a lexicographer, whose influential Dictionary of 1803 contained many neologisms.
+Twm o'r Nant, Iolo Morganwg and in particular Jac Glan-y-gors also used the free metres extensively for satire, and Glan-y-gors in particular was a master.
+His most famous ballad is satire on anglicisation concerning the eponymous Dic Siôn Dafydd, a Welshman who returns to Wales having made his fortune in England and pretends to his mother that he can no longer understand Welsh; 'Dic Siôn Dafydd' entered the lexicon as a popular term for an anglicised Welshman is still used today.
+Glan-y-gors was also the author of radical political prose such as Seren tan Gwmmwl ('A Star in Cloud'; 1795), a pamphlet which effectively introduced the Enlightenment ideas contained in Thomas Paine's The Rights of Man to the Welsh context.